shopware/shopware/src/Docs/administration/start-development.md

     </div>
 {% endblock %}
 ```
+*adding a template*

 ### Using the component

 Now you can import the component inside the `main.js` file:

 ```
+// administration/main.js

 import 'src/extension/sw-dashboard-index';
 ```
+*importing the new component*

 After the import you should be able to the your changes in the dashboard: